akashmalvi/Akash_Malvi_Koach_Tasks/README.md

     run:
          > pip install python

-3. Create a folder with any name in desktop
+3. Create a folder with name "tasks" in desktop
 4. Download the "TASK-1" file from the repository to the created folder
 5. Go to the created folder
 6. Create virtual environment :